 All manuscripts should be double spaced and formatted in 12-point font.

-The deadline to submit work for this consultation program is March 31.
-The consultants will complete their work and respond to all participants by April 30.
+The deadline to submit work for this consultation program is February 29.
+Louella will complete her work and respond to all participants by March 31.

 Space in this program is limited, so please be sure to submit your work soon!